TIMELINE: Bitter Cold, Winter Storm On Tap For The Holiday Weekend

 NEW YORK (CBSNewYork) – We’re in for a weekend of significant weather changes and challenges, culminating in a storm that’ll impact our area early Monday morning, Martin Luther King, Jr. Day.

-Here’s what to expect and when:READ MORE: Police: Winston Glynn Arrested In Deadly Shooting Of Kristal Bayron Nieves At East Harlem Burger King
+Here’s what to expect and when:READ MORE: Funeral Service Today For 15 Victims Of Bronx High-Rise Fire

-FRIDAY AFTERNOON: Strong, gusty winds begin to usher in our next arctic air mass.
-Expect wind gusts of 30-40 mph with feels like temperatures in the 20s.

 LINK: Winter Storm Survival Guide

 FRIDAY NIGHT: Temperatures will plummet into the teens and single digits across the area with winds still gusting 30-40 mph.
 Wind chills in and around the city will range from 0 to -10 and N&W they will range from -10 to -25.
-That said, the National Weather Service has issued wind chill advisories and wind chill warnings for our northwest suburbs that will go into effect starting late tonight.
+That said, the National Weather Service has issued wind chill advisories and wind chill warnings for our northwest suburbs.

 SATURDAY NIGHT: It will be another frigid night, but thankfully the winds will relax.
 Expect widespread lows in the teens and single digits with perhaps some sub-zero air temperatures and wind chills N&W.

-Note: Editor’s note: This story first appeared on Jan.
-14.